xixi626349774/xixi626349774/README.md

--  this is a record of all the labs I have done for object oriented programming course in the first year last semester.
+-  object oriented programming labs
+-  data structure labs
+-  digital logic and component design labs
+-  c programming labs

 <!---
 xixi626349774/xixi626349774 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.